A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: RIS for Advanced DFRC Operations

-where $d_n$, $\theta_n$ and $v_n$ denote the distance, angle and velocity of the vehicle with respect to the BS at the $n$-th time slot, respectively, $\Delta T$ is the time difference between two time slots, and $z_d$, $z_\theta$ and $z_v$ are the combined effect of approximation errors and estimation noise for the distance, angle and velocity, respectively.
-One assumption observed from the velocity estimation in~\eqref{eq:BF} is that the vehicle is locally moving at a constant speed, which may not be accurate.
-To correct the estimation, a Kalman filter is employed to combine the state evolution model with the echo measurement model and obtain refined estimates.
+To illustrate, consider a BS attempting to align the beam toward a vehicle moving along a straight road, as shown in Fig.~\ref{fig:PB}.
+In the initial stage, the BS conducts pure radar sensing to determine the distance, angle, and velocity of the vehicle in the first time slot.
+In the subsequent time slots, the BS, on the basis of employing a number of geometric relationships, estimates the values of these quantities.
+These relationships are derived in~\cite{2020_Fan}.
+To derive these relationships, common assumptions and simplification are assumed such as that the vehicle is locally moving at a constant speed, which leads to estimation errors.
+To correct these errors, a Kalman filter is employed to combine the state evolution model with the echo measurement model and obtain refined estimates.
 The channel matrix is then constructed, and the resources are allocated by solving optimization problems.
 While the system can operate by observing the reflected echoes from the vehicles directly, the presence of STAR-RISs at the top of the vehicles enhances sensing performance, leading to better-constructed channels and improved communication performance.